amyasnikov/validity/docs/features/config_backup.md

 1. Follow the steps described in the [Quickstart: Polling](../quickstart_polling.md) article to set up all the entities required for device polling.

 2. Polling is done when the Data Source is synced.
-In most cases it will be the default **Validity Polling** Data Source, but you are free to create your own one with the type *device_polling*.
+In most cases it will be the default **Validity&nbsp;Polling** Data Source, but you are free to create your own one with the type *device_polling*.

-3. Create a [Backup Point](../entities/backuppoints.md) which describes a place where the Data Source with the configs have to be uploaded.
+3. Create a [Backup Point](../entities/backuppoints.md) which describes a place where the Data Source with the configs has to be uploaded.

 Example using pynetbox: